ASura12/Enterprise-Network-Infrastructure/README.md

 ## License

-This project was developed independently for learning, portfolio demonstration, and practical enterprise networking experience.
-It may be freely used for educational and non-commercial purposes.
+This project is licensed under the MIT License.
+See the LICENSE file for details.